 Using ketchup in place of the tomato paste and sugar can be done, but is not recommended for this sauce recipe.

 This sauce takes only minutes to make, but the flavors come together best after being refrigerated overnight.
 Refrigerate before using for at least 30 minutes, as it will be better than served at room temperature.

-Keep your yum yum sauce in an air tight container and store it in the refrigerator.
-Your yum yum sauce can be stored for up to 7 -10 days, but is best used within the first 5 days.
+Keep your yum yum sauce in an air-tight container and store it in the refrigerator.
+Your hibachi sauce can be stored for up to 7 -10 days but is best used within the first 5 days.

-A: Likely nothing is wrong with the sauce that you made.
-Each Japanese steakhouse has their own white sauce recipe, so the flavors depend on your favorite restaurant’s unique combination and quantity of ingredients.
+Likely nothing is wrong with the sauce that you made.
+Each Japanese steakhouse has its own yum yum sauce recipe, so the flavors depend on your favorite restaurant's unique combination and quantity of ingredients.
 Adjust this recipe as a base to make your best hibachi sauce.

-A: Certainly!
-Use this recipe as your base, and increase seasoning, sugar amount, tomato, etc as needed to suite your tastes better.
+Certainly!
+Use this recipe as your base, and increase seasoning, sugar amount, tomato, etc as needed to suit your tastes better.

-A: No. I do not advise freezing any mayonnaise based sauce.
+No. I do not advise freezing any mayonnaise-based sauce.